 166 different voices – and a discarded rulebook

 Apart from being categorized as both Historical Fiction and Biographical Fiction, the novel has been categorized as “Experimental” and to my mind, it is more experimental than most Science Fiction novels I’ve ever read, even China Miéville’s Embassy Town, in which he invented a new form of written language.
 Saunders’s daring and leaps of the imagination can only be admired.
 He answers the question how would the dead speak?
 Saunders gives each dead person a specific way of expressing themselves, depending on who they were, when they lived, and what they died of.
 Because, depending on how they lived and died, they attain a shape and a voice which mirrors that, and stories which they repeat endlessly, without anyone ever hearing.

-For every character, Saunders invented a new “parole” (according to linguist Frederick de Saussure) or “individual voice” which he uses like in a theatre script or a screenplay – but in reverse.
+For every character, Saunders invented a new “parole” (according to linguist Ferdinand de Saussure) or “individual voice” which he uses like in a theatre script or a screenplay – but in reverse.
 First the person says something, then that line is followed by their name, the same way as you would quote and attribute it – which he does every so often, using quotes from books about Lincoln and the Civil War.
 This took some getting used to, I was trying to figure out what the names had to do with the paragraphs until I began to detect the pattern.